-THE CITY FAILS TO HOLD POLICE OFFICERS PERSONALLY LIABLE, RESULTING IN A COMPLETE LACK OF ACCOUNTABILITY accountability.3 The effect - yet again - is that civil rights lawsuits do not serve a deterrent purpose.
+THE CITY FAILS TO HOLD POLICE OFFICERS PERSONALLY FINANCIALLY LIABLE, RESULTING IN A COMPLETE LACK OF ACCOUNTABILITY

+60. The City of New York is also liable in this case because, by habitually indemnifying police officers who have acted unconstitutionally, the City isolates such officers from accountability.3 The effect - yet again - is that civil rights lawsuits do not serve a deterrent purpose.
 "It is almost axiomatic that the threat of damages has a deterrent effect, surely particularly so when the individual official faces personal financial liability."
 Carlson v.
-Green, 446 U.S. 14, 21, (1980) [emphasis added] (citing Imbler v.
-Pachtman, 424 U.S. 409, 442 (1976)) [footnote omitted].
+Green,